 "On the morning of November 11 I sat in my dugout in Le Gros Faux, which was again our division headquarters, talking to our Chief of Staff, Colonel John Greely, and Lieutenant Colonel Paul Peabody, our G-1.
 A signal corps officer entered and handed us the following message:

-1. Hostilities will be stopped on the entire front beginning at 11 o'clock, November 11th (French hour).
+Official Radio from Paris - 6:01 A.M., Nov.
+11, 1918.
+Marshal Foch to the Commander-in-Chief.
+1. Hostilities will be stopped on the entire front beginning at 11 o'clock, November 11th (French hour). |

-MARSHAL FOCH
+[signed] MARSHAL FOCH 5:45 A.M. |

 Although Spain had remained neutral, there were Catalan volunteers fighting in the French Foreign Legion.
 The exact numbers are still uncertain.
 It had been speculated with figures between 10 and 20 thousand volunteers but following investigations by David Martinez i Fiol, who searched through Joan Soler i Pla's studies and French Foreign Legion archives, rather obscure and confusing, and concluded the real figure was 954 volunteers, including 48 Northern Catalans from Rosselló.
 Such discrepancy in the numbers would be caused by the Catalan nationalists willing to appear important, the conception that only anti-Catalan nationalists would negate the figures and the cruel death toll of the Influenza Pandemic of 1918, which was especially increased in Spain.
 Martinez i Fiol sustains that a mix up in the figures of both, along with more political reasons, had originated the discrepancy.